Rachael-Stead/Horiseon-Online-Marketing-Agency/README.md

 # Module 1 challenge HTML, CSS and Git refractorting

 This project was designed to show off our skills learned in week one of out bootcamp.
-The main task described as an on the job ticket to refractor an exsisting code for an online Marketing Agency website, aiming to improve their Search Engine Optimisation, their Client Accessability and make their HTML and CSS code overall more efficient.
+The main task described as an on the job ticket to refractor an exsisting code for an online Marketing Agency website.
-My project aims to fix any bugs that inhibit search engine optimisation and improve accessability/functionality.
+My project aims to benifit users by increasing search engine optimisation and improve accessability/functionality with the following additions
-This will benifit users in the following ways:
 * Can be found though search engines
 * Webpage name is featured in the tab/toolbar in browsers
 * Bbility utlize the bookmark feature
 * Enhanced accessibility features including for mobile devices
-*
+* Use of alt text for images
 * cleaner CSS and HTML code templates

 ## Deployment and Installation